walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

 My food S Bio:                      # S = short for store if needed (save some space)

   product:            "..."         # precise product name

+  nutriVal:           "less|occasionally"  # highlight less good or acceptable occasionally ingredients
-  comment:            "..."         # misc comment
+  comment:            "..."         # all misc comments
   ingredients:        "..."         # ingredients that you want to be aware of
   origin:             "..."         # country of origin, if you want to be aware of